LitE-SQL: A Lightweight and Efficient Text-to-SQL Framework with Vector-based Schema Linking and Execution-Guided Self-Correction: Results and Analysis

-To assess how the generator leverages executor feedback during self-correction, we categorize execution errors into four types: \textit{syntax errors}, \textit{no such column}, \textit{no such table}, and \textit{other} (miscellaneous errors).
+\textbf{Effect of execution feedback.} To assess how the generator leverages executor feedback during self-correction, we categorize execution errors into four types: \textit{syntax errors}, \textit{no such column}, \textit{no such table}, and \textit{other} (miscellaneous errors).
 We compare the distribution of these error categories before and after self-correction to quantify improvements.
 As shown in Figure~\ref{analysis_correction}, self-correction consistently reduces the frequency of all error categories across model scales.

 Semantic errors—particularly \textit{no such column} and \textit{no such table}—are of notable importance, as they reflect misalignment between the natural language question and the underlying database schema.
-Among these, \textit{no such column} error, initially the most prevalent, decrease substantially after correction.
+Among these, \textit{no such column} error, initially the most prevalent, decreases substantially after correction.
 Moreover, \textit{no such table} errors are almost entirely eliminated in larger models.
-These results suggest that self-correction significantly improves semantic alignment, wiht larger models benefiting the most. \textit{Syntax errors} are observed across all model sizes prior to correction but are reduced afterward, with the 7B model achieving full resolution on the Bird dataset.
+These results suggest that self-correction significantly improves semantic alignment, with larger models benefiting the most. \textit{Syntax errors} are observed across all model sizes prior to correction but are reduced afterward, with the 7B model achieving full resolution on the BIRD dataset.

 Overall, these findings underscore the effectiveness of the RFT stage in enhancing model robustness by mitigating both semantic and syntactic errors.